 Only prescribed medicines can be administered in school.
-This is in essential cases e.g. when four doses are required.
+This is in essential cases only and when four doses are required.
+Only one dose can be administered during the school day.
 In these circumstances the medicine should be brought into the school reception office by an adult.
 The medication should be in the original container showing the child's name, dosage and name of the doctor, you will be asked to complete a form authorising the medication to be administered.
 The medication is kept secure in a fridge in the school.
 When the medication is administered in school this will be logged.
 An adult must collect the medication at the end of the school day.
 No other medication should be brought into school.